Jeeivan/events-organiser-frontend/README.md

 ## Future Improvements

-- To get experience using useContext in React so that I do not have to rely on the local storage to pass information between different pages
+- To get experience with useContext in React so that I do not have to rely on the local storage to pass information between different pages

 - To convert the React.js into TypeScript files instead to get more experience with using this and using a different approach then coding the whole project with TypeScript from the beginnning